josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 In the `Hero Detail` and `Crisis Detail`, the application waited until the route was activated to fetch the respective hero or crisis.

 If you were using a real world API, there might be some delay before the data to display is returned from the server.
-You don't want to display a blank component while waiting for the data.
+You do not want to display a blank component while waiting for the data.

-To improve this behavior, you can pre-fetch data from the server using a resolver so it's ready the moment the route is activated.
+To improve this behavior, you can pre-fetch data from the server using a resolver so it is ready the moment the route is activated.
 This also lets you handle errors before routing to the component.
-There's no point in navigating to a crisis detail for an `id` that doesn't have a record.
+There is no point in navigating to a crisis detail for an `id` that does not have a record.
-It'd be better to send the user back to the `Crisis List` that shows only valid crisis centers.
+It would be better to send the user back to the `Crisis List` that shows only valid crisis centers.

 In summary, you want to delay rendering the routed component until all necessary data has been fetched.